Pinpoint tests — car equipped with OSC

 Yes

-For more information, refer to Symptom Diagnosis available in this section. to diagnose pressure problems.
-CHECK the system is working properly.
+For more information, refer to Symptom Diagnosis in this section to diagnose pressure problems.
+CHECK that the system is operating properly.

 No

-INSTALL a new PCA solenoid valve.
-CHECK the system is working properly.
+INSTALL a new PCA solenoid.
+CHECK the system for proper operation.

-PINPOINT TEST E: TURBINE SPEED SENSOR (TSS) AND OUTPUT SHAFT SPEED SENSOR (OSS)
+PINPOINT TEST E: TURBINE SHAFT SPEED SENSOR (TSS) AND OVERHEAD SHAFT SPEED SENSOR (OSS)

 STATES